-8 Myths About Learning to Code
+8 Myths About Starting to Learn to Code

 Recently, there has been a surge of people contacting me and requesting me to provide some answers to key burning question - be it on Quora, a friendly call, emails, you name it.What I realised is that there are so much misconception in the area of coding.
 It's time to debunk them and answer those questions you don't already have.